 28. Can I file for wind turbines at or higher than 500 feet?

-Yes.
-There is no restriction on heights for filing notice.
+Yes- there is no restriction on heights for filing notice.
 File electronically on our website for your wind turbines at the highest height and the FAA will conduct an aeronautical study just like any other structure.
 Please note that at 500 feet or higher, your proposed structure will be in altitudes available to general aviation aircraft.
 A public notice may be issued to gather aeronautical information, and this includes a 30-day comment period.

 29. Is the FAA working on a new lighting scheme for wind turbines that are 500 feet or higher?